doctest/doctest/doc/markdown/assertions.md

 When dealing with very large or very small numbers it can be useful to specify a scale, which can be achieved by calling the `scale()` method on the `doctest::Approx` instance.

+`epsilon` is a relative tolerance and is expected to be in the `[0, 1)` range for the usual comparison formula.
+Values of `1.0` or greater are treated as “match anything” (100% tolerance or more).

 ## NaN checking

 Two NaN floating point numbers do not compare equal to each other.
 This makes it quite inconvenient to check for NaN